Broadband connection types

 How to check broadband availability

-The broadband options you have will depend on the providers operating in your area and whether you live somewhere that has the infrastructure for fibre.
+The broadband options you have will depend on the providers operating in your area and whether you live somewhere that has the infrastructure for part fibre or fibre.
 When you’re choosing a new broadband deal, our broadband comparison tool clearly displays all of the broadband providers and plans in your area, so you can easily find the best deal for you.